s3r10us3r/PGNParser/README.md

 ## Usage
 `\PGNParser <input file/folder path> <output file path> [minimal game length] [number of moves saved]`
 - The program will skip every game that has less turns that the specified minimal game length, a turn is when both players make a move, default value is 30.
-- The program will write atmost the number of moves specified as the number of moves saved from each game, default value is 15.
+- The program will write atmost the number of moves specified as the number of moves saved from each game, default value is 30 so 15 turns.

 ## Output
 - After succesful run the app will write out how many games it has saved and how many errors it has ran into.